 Launch Joep Lange Institute

 The Joep Lange Institute combines science, activism, and pragmatism to make health markets work for the poor in countries where the system fails the people.

 2016

-CarePay a company

-that digitally connects

-health pavers such as

-insurers, beneficiaries

-and health providers

-platform is founded

-on to one mobile

-2015

-Winner, with AMREF, of Dutch Postcode Lottery's EUR 10m Dream Fund
+Winner, with AMREF, of Dutch Postcode Lottery's EUR 10m Dream Fund 2016

-2016

 Dutch Ministry of Foreign Affairs refinances the HIF for 7 years 2016

 MomCare How can care be organized around the patients needs?